nourhan-ahmedd/CodSoft-Internship-Tasks/README.md

-# CodSoft-Internship-Tasks
+# codsoft_1
-A repository that is created to complete the tasks of the internship offered by CodSoft.
+A repository that is created for the first task of the internship offered by CodSoft(web development).